ed-syspertec/Virtel/docs/manuals/virtel/Virtel463CN/connectivity_guide.rst

 Terminal Definitions
 ^^^^^^^^^^^^^^^^^^^^

-TN3270 ine uses a single sub-group of type-3 terminals having a common prefix (TNTRM in this example).
+TN3270 line uses a single sub-group of type-3 terminals having a common prefix (TNTRM in this example).
 No VTAM relays are defined for this type of line as connection is throup TCPIP and not VTAM.
 The number of terminals defined determines the maximum number of TN3270 sessions between VIRTEL and the TN3270 Server.

 Sample Virtel message log : -
 ::